 progress report

-How do you write a progress report?
+How to write a progress report?

 Now that we’ve talked about the perks of using a progress report to visualize your company’s projects, let’s dig into the good stuff.
 Here’s how to write a detailed progress report:

-Determine your report’s objectives
+1. Determine your report’s objectives

 Of course, your report will have different objectives depending on the format.
 If you’re putting together a weekly report, those objectives may be tasks accomplished.
 You may also include notes about roadblocks or problems solved.